AdobeDocs/experience-manager-learn.de-DE/help/sites/page-authoring/page-authoring-overview-feature-video-use.md

 ---
-title: Seitenbearbeitung in AEM Sites
+title: Verfassen einer Seite in AEM Sites
 seo-title: The following video highlights how to author a new page in Adobe Experience Manager Sites using the Site Editor's UI
-description: Im folgenden Video wird gezeigt, wie eine neue Seite in Adobe Experience Manager Sites mithilfe der Benutzeroberfläche des Site-Editors erstellt wird
+description: Im folgenden Video wird gezeigt, wie eine neue Seite in Adobe Experience Manager Sites mithilfe der Benutzeroberfläche des Site-Editors verfasst wird
 seo-description: The following video highlights how to author a new page in Adobe Experience Manager Sites using the Site Editor's UI
 feature: Page Editor, Editable Templates
 topics: authoring, publishing